 Lyonnaise Potatoes is the classic French side dish of potatoes and onions pan fried until crispy and tender and tossed with fresh parsley.
 It’s the perfect accompaniment for a special holiday dinner and easy enough to serve at a weekday meal too!

-Lyonnaise Potatoes is my go-to holiday side dish.
-Crispy on the outside and fluffy on the inside, these potatoes never disappoint and are perfect with any main course.
+Lyonnaise Potatoes is my go-to holiday (or anytime) side dish.
+Crispy on the outside and fluffy on the inside, this potato recipe never disappoints and is perfect with any main course.

 Typically fried in butter, I like to use whatever fat I have on hand in the house, to punch up the flavor.
-I used duck fat because I roasted a big beautiful duck the other night and had a bunch of the rendered fat leftover.
+I used duck fat in this recipe because I roasted a big beautiful duck the other night and had a bunch of the rendered fat leftover.

 Lyonnaise Potatoes also make a delicious vegetarian side dish or vegan side dish